spatialos/UnrealGDK/docs/content/interop.md

 OutputPath=ExampleGame/Generated/
 ```

-`InteropCodeGen.ClassesToGenerate`<br/>
+**`InteropCodeGen.ClassesToGenerate`**<br/>
 The `InteropCodeGen.ClassesToGenerate` section contains a list of the classes you want the ICG to create `.schema` and type bindings for.

 The section also contains the dependencies these classes require.
-These dependencies are a `#include` which the ICG adds to its generated code, so you need to make sure you list all the dependencies the classes need.
+These dependencies are an `#include` which the ICG adds to its generated code, so you need to make sure you list all the dependencies the classes need.

 In the example above, this is: